 In this tutorial, I’m going to run through how to make a self-master of your audio.
-I’ll be using Ableton Live, but similar principles can be applied in any digital audio workstation (DAW) software such as Logic, Cubase, Pro Tools, Reaper, FL Studio and so on.
-The tutorial assumes you’re working in a DAW of some kind.
+I’ll be using Ableton Live, but similar principles can be used in any digital audio workstation (DAW) software such as Logic, Cubase, Pro Tools, Reaper and so on, or using a standalone software mastering package such as iZotope Ozone..
+The tutorial assumes you’re working in software using digital audio.

-Mastering is the process of finalising audio and preparing it for its intended use, e.g. being cut to vinyl, distributed by streaming services, put onto CDs or played on the radio.
-Typically this process is done by highly skilled professionals with specialised equipment, who will charge a fee for mastering tracks.
+Mastering is the process of finalising audio in preparation for its intended use, e.g. being cut to vinyl or distributed by streaming services.
+Typically it is done by skilled mastering engineers with specialised knowledge and equipment, who charge a fee.

 To be clear, I wouldn’t suggest that self-mastering is a substitute for professional mastering in the majority of cases.
-It’s easy to make major mistakes with self-mastering, whereas an experienced mastering engineer will be able to do the job to a high standard.
+An experienced mastering engineer will be able to do the job to a high standard, and won’t have the inherent biases you bring to your own work.

 Nevertheless, self-mastering definitely has its place in the era of digital music production.
-It’s good for situations where you want something close to a mastered version of your audio, but where it wouldn’t make sense to get a full pro master.
+It’s good for situations where you want something close to a mastered version, but don’t require a full pro master.
 For example:

-- If you want to try out some of your own productions in a DJ set, or on different sound systems to see how they work, and then go back and tweak them.
-It can help to have a version of your track where the loudness is comparable to released music.
-If you just bounce your mix with nothing on the master bus, your track might sound very quiet by comparison to mastered music.
+- If you want to try out some of your own productions in a DJ set, and need a version where the loudness is comparable to released music.

-- If you’re sending out demos and you want them at a level of loudness that is comparable to finished tracks (I’ve seen some labels say they prefer to receive self mastered demos, and others say they don’t want any mastering on a demo, so this varies.)
+- If you’re sending out demos and you want them at a good level of loudness (I’ve seen some labels say they prefer to receive self mastered demos, and others say they don’t want any mastering on a demo, so this varies.)

 - If you have audio that you want to sound good, but where pro mastering would be excessive, e.g. for uploading audio clips to social media, running a DIY podcast, releasing your own music on a personal Bandcamp page, or small projects where the budget won’t stretch to mastering.